 To learn more about action flow nodes and graphs, read the Sending a Device Command guide.

-To streamline your graph, click Align at the top right of the editor.
+To streamline your graph, click the Align button at the top right of the editor.

 The metadata sidebar displays the list of voice intents you selected when creating your new metadata project.
 Buttons at the top of the sidebar allow you to create, add, export, and manage metadata.